kirubel-web/test_monty/README.md

 cd /test_monty
 ```

-- Copy the source file into the directory/task folder you want to test for in the monty_project directory
+- Copy the source file into the directory/task folder you want to test for in the test_monty/task_XX directory

 - binary is 'monty'
 ```